 The next dish should be the lentils:

-- Start with softening the onions without oil or water, but just before they start to brown too fast, add in the crushed and chopped garlic, a half dozen of small green peppers.
+- Start with softening the onions without oil or water, but just before they start to brown too fast, add in the crushed and chopped garlic, a half dozen of small green chilis.
 Finally add a tomato, diced.

 - This needs about 35-45 mins until the lentils are done.